odoonix/docker-postfix/_docs/configuration.md

 #### Verifying your DKIM setup

-I strongly suggest using a service such as [dkimvalidator](https://dkimvalidator.com/) to make sure your keys are set up properly and your DNS server is serving them with the correct records.
+We strongly suggest using a service such as [dkimvalidator](https://dkimvalidator.com/) to make sure your keys are set up properly and your DNS server is serving them with the correct records.